Nickpizzablock/cse15l-lab-reports/lrw6.md

 2. Right click an empty part of the folder and click "Open with Code".

-3. Make a new file named conig (no extension)
+3. Make a new file named conifg if there isn't one alreadt (no extension).

-4.
+4. In the file, type in the following lines.

+'''

+'''

+(a) after host should be replaced with your nickname of choice.
+Mines "ieng".
+(b) after ostname should be the IP or domain of the server.
+In this case, its "ieng6.ucsd.edu" (c) after user should be your username.
+Mines "cs15lwi22aqu" (d) after IdentifyFile is the ssh code that automatically inputs your password for you